-Marathon racing is subject to British Canoeing Marathon Racing Committee Disciplinary Regulations and to British Canoeing Disciplinary Code.
-See http://canoeracing.org.uk/marathon/index.php/disciplinarymatters/.
+Marathon racing is subject to Paddle UK Marathon Racing Committee Disciplinary Regulations and to Paddle UK Disciplinary Code.
+See https://paddleuk.org.uk/our-policies-and-procedures/

-These apply to all BC Marathon races.
+These apply to all PUK Marathon races.

-For the avoidance of doubt, any complaint that an individual member of British Canoeing (competitor or non-competitor) has behaved in a manner described in clause 1.1 of the Disciplinary Regulations shall in the first instance, where possible, be lodged with the Race Protest Committee in the manner described in Marathon Racing Rule 18(g) (i) and (ii).
+For the avoidance of doubt, any complaint that an individual member of Paddle UK (competitor or non-competitor) has behaved in a manner described in clause 1.1 of the Disciplinary Regulations shall in the first instance, where possible, be lodged with the Race Protest Committee in the manner described in Marathon Racing Rule 18(g) (i) and (ii).
 The Protest Committee shall determine what action, if any, shall be taken.
 If the Protest Committee decides that the complaint should be referred to the Marathon Committee, the race organiser shall report the matter to the Secretary within three working days.
 The Marathon Committee will consider the matter in accordance with the Disciplinary Regulations.